The Real-Time Coaching Gap

 Layer 1: Recording (the 2020 advantage).
 You started capturing every call.
 No more "he said, she said" about what happened on a demo.
 This was transformational.
 Platforms like Gong, Chorus, and others made this the baseline.
 If you're not recording calls in 2026, you're not in the game.

 Layer 2: Analysis (the 2023 advantage).
 You started mining those recordings for patterns.
 Which objections kill deals?
 Where do reps lose momentum?
 What does a winning discovery call look like versus a losing one?
 Revenue Intelligence was born here, and it's genuinely valuable.
 Forecasting got better.
-Coaching got more targeted.
+AI sales coaching improved through pattern recognition.

-Layer 3: Real-time coaching (the 2026 advantage).
-You stopped waiting for the post-mortem and started coaching reps during the conversation.
+Layer 3: Real-time sales coaching (the 2026 advantage).
+You stopped waiting for the post-mortem and started enabling reps during the conversation.
 Not after.
 Not tomorrow.
 Right now, while the prospect is still on the line and the deal is still alive.

 Each layer builds on the last.
 Layer 1 and Layer 2 aren't going anywhere.
 They're table stakes.
 But if your team is stuck at Layer 2 while your competitors have reached Layer 3, they're eating your pipeline in real time.